Let’s face it. Today’s SEO is like the Labors of Hercules for many businesses.

 The Knowledge Graph has become a key driver of brand visibility on Google since it was first introduced during 2012, not so good for many but imperative for local search battlers and individual entities of status.
 (Yep, entities.
 That’s all we are to Google).
 Now Google is also implying that structured data mark-up could affect rankings in the near future…

-What are the on-site SEO priorities in 2016?
+What are the on-site SEO priorities?

 Cutting through the many news stories, hype and animal titles, there’s common patterns here regarding on-site SEO and it’s no different than what has already been drilled into us for a long time.